GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/core.md

 ## Spring Framework on Google Cloud Core

-Each Spring Cloud GCP module uses `GcpProjectIdProvider` and `CredentialsProvider` to get the Google Cloud project ID and access credentials.
+Each Spring Framework on Google Cloud module uses `GcpProjectIdProvider` and `CredentialsProvider` to get the Google Cloud project ID and access credentials.

-Spring Cloud GCP provides a Spring Boot starter to auto-configure the core components.
+Spring Framework on Google Cloud provides a Spring Boot starter to auto-configure the core components.

 Maven coordinates,